tensorleap/leap-cli/pkg/tensorleapapi/docs/CustomVisualizationItem.md

 ### NewCustomVisualizationItem

-`func NewCustomVisualizationItem(id string, layout SizedLayout, type_ string, data CustomVisualizationData, ) *CustomVisualizationItem`
+`func NewCustomVisualizationItem(cid string, layout SizedLayout, type_ string, data CustomVisualizationData, ) *CustomVisualizationItem`

 NewCustomVisualizationItem instantiates a new CustomVisualizationItem object This constructor will assign default values to properties that have it defined,